BeejLuig/ruby_classes_lesson/README.md

 ---

 A small town is being ravaged by an evil dragon.
 A brave hero is needed to save the day, but there is a problem...he/she doesn't exist yet!
+It is our job to create the perfect hero and restore peace to the land.

 To build our hero, we are going to create a Ruby class.
 The [Ruby docs](https://ruby-doc.org/core-2.2.0/Class.html) describe classes like so: